 Today we “schwam” and did some light “scwhacking”.

-After a beautiful morning walk further down Juniper Gulch to Leslie Gulch all the way admiring tuff formations and imagining climbing routes (turns out there are some around) we got to the Slocom Creek campground.
+After a beautiful morning walk further down Juniper Gulch to Leslie Gulch all the way admiring tuff formations and imagining climbing routes (turns out there are some around) we got to the Slocom Creek Campground.
 A good spot to dry out our gear (it’s dewy in the desert), admire tuff formations, breakfast with a picnic table, and take the psychological weight of two days of trash out of our packs.

-We chatted with some fellow west of the Cascades recreators enjoying the scenery and birding their way back to Portland.
+We chatted with some fellow west of the Cascades recreators who were enjoying the scenery and birding their way back to Portland.
 The first people we’ve seen since leaving Lake Owyhee State Park.
 Fun to converse with public lands enthusiasts and talk conservation ethics.
 One of them even knows our friend Wired.
 It’s a small world.

 Then it was time for us to head down to the reservoir – Lake Owyhee – and assess whether we’d walk the shore, swim, or traverse high.
 There was one rock dyke we knew we’d have to swim around, but otherwise the going looked okay.
 We reconfigured our packs for a second time in one hour.
 By the time we’d got all of gear stored in dry bags and trash compactor bags the sun was shining on us and a swim sounded pretty nice.

 At first it was a little intimidating to set off into the water to swim with our packs on our backs.
 But we started to get the hang of it.
 Stay close to the edge, keep the pack straps loose, when possible walk submerged in the water to enjoy the perks of buoyancy.
 Great blue herons and ospreys nearby seemed surprised at our presence, but the boaters fishing in the lake were unphased by hiking weirdos bobbing along the shore.

 The water was a good temperature and the experience novel.
 It was so much fun!
 We kept saying, “Schwim, schwim!”